vintlang/vintlang/extensions/vscode/README.md

-# Nuru VSCode Extension
+# vint VSCode Extension

-This is a syntax highliting extension for Nuru on vscode.
+This is a syntax highliting extension for vint on vscode.
 It detects `.nr` and `.sw` files.

 ## How To Install

 ### Download From Market Place

-- Simply download the Nuru Extension from VSCode Market Place
+- Simply download the vint Extension from VSCode Market Place

 ### Windows